Carson Wentz scrambles to make time for dog and hunting.

 Being an NFL quarterback, you shouldn’t expect a lot of downtime in the fall and winter, but Carson Wentz uses his wisely.
-When he’s not working to lead his offense toward the goal line, he manages to claim a few hours here and there to indulge in another of his passions, duck hunting.
+When he’s not working to lead his offense toward the goal line, he manages to claim a few hours here and there to indulge in another of his passions, bird hunting.
 It’s a safe bet that at least two of his favorite retrievers— Henley, Jersey, and Riggs—are with him.

 Their hunts usually come the day after a big game.
 This seasoned pro leaves the Monday-morning quarterbacking to the amateurs as he makes his great escape.
 “Pretty much every off day, either in the morning or in the evening, I’m in a duck blind or a deer stand,” says Wentz. ”It’s such a good way for me to kind of reset and get my mind off football and do something I love.”